danielpizarrotadres/how-linux-works/README.md

   Each IP address is split into 4 numbers, and each of those numbers can range from 0 to 255:

   `[0-255].[0-255].[0-255].[0-255]`

+  We write those numbers in decimal, but the computer stores them in binary like so:

+  `01010101 01010101 01010101 01010101`

+  Each number can represent 2⁸ values, thanks to the 8 bits.
+That is also why we often call them "octets."

+  Overall, that is 2³² possible values: 4,294,967,296 possible IPv4 addresses.

+  That is a lot!
+But remember, in the beginning, we said there are more than four billion devices connected to the Internet?
+Well, we are reaching the limit of possible IP addresses.
+It is time for plan B.